seshbot/seshbot.github.io/source/_posts/2014-06-04-swift-a-good-example-of-a-modern-imperative-language.markdown

 keywords: "Swift,OSX,language"
 ---

+_Note 1: these are first impressions only - I've only spent a day really looking at the docs and playing with the XCode beta so I am probably mistaken about some stuff_

+_Note 2: I am using a beta of XCode, and it has caused me some trouble (a mysterious service it starts keeps crashing, filling my HDD up with core files.)
+I would recommend waiting for the non-beta if I were you._

 Apple recently announced the support of a new language targeted at the same application programming space as Objective C. It's called Swift and it seems to me a very good summary of the features all modern imperative languages are striving for.

 The last decade or so has seen a strong resurgence in functional programing evangelism.
 Languages like F#, Scala, Clojure and even Erlang for a while re-introduced to mainstream programmers high-level concepts that imperative programmers were largely unfamiliar with.
 A short experiment with a language supporting algebraic data types, type inference, higher order functions, closures, or the standard foundational map, reduce and fold functions will convince any programmer that their language